IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ## Chapter 1 - Introduction

 This report will help the Human Rights Commission achieve its goals and perform its functions.
-It refers to a wide range of guidance documents for human rights organisations, including National Human Rights Insitutions (see Bibliography for the complete list of documents).
+It refers to a wide range of guidance documents for human rights organisations, including National Human Rights Institutions (see Bibliography for the complete list of documents).

 The Commission wants to be an exemplar for human rights.
 This report will support the Commission in being exemplary for the human rights of men and boys.